-224 points by mikecarlton 0 days ago
+224 points by mikecarlton a year ago

 "Billions of people would not exist without him.
 And yet without him, World War I would have ended years earlier"